radovsky/Kelp/README.md

 ##laissez-fairebnb
 It's like airbnb but 100% unregulated!
-Sleep in a luxurious mansion, or just a van down by the river.
+Sleep in luxury beyond your wildest dreams, or just a van down by the river.
 Gold and Bitcoin accepted.

 ####Built with:
 - Ruby on Rails